WA-Department-of-Agriculture/dirt-data-reports/www/content/learn_more.md

 ## **Where can I see the source code & provide feedback?**

 To view the source code, explore the WSDA [GitHub repository](https://github.com/WA-Department-of-Agriculture/soil-health-report-generator).

-If you have a feature request or would like to report a bug, please [submit an issue](https://github.com/WA-Department-of-Agriculture/soil-health-report-generator/issues) or contact Jadey Ryan at [jryan\@agr.wa.gov](mailto:jryan@agr.wa.gov).
+Your feedback is welcome as the team works on updates and new features.
+You are encouraged to share your experience using the tool and how recipients respond to these reports through this [form](https://arcg.is/1zPbbL1).

 ## **Can I see examples of the reports?**